Trader’s Notebook

 3:30 p.m.
 New York time

 Half an hour before the closing bell.
-The S&P 500 futures continued to rise during the session, reaching into the 5140s.
-Elliott Wave Theory: The middle subwave — wave B — is continuing within the 4th-wave downward correction that began on April 23.
+The S&P 500 futures went nowhere during the session, bouncing between the 5280s and the 5290s.
+Elliott Wave Theory sees the pattern as a small correction within the larger final subwave — wave C — of the 4th-wave downtrend that began on May 16.

 I’ve updated the chart.